uib/iam-scim/README.md

 ## Minimal implementation requirements

+This section defines what the lazy implementer might get away with.

-* Implement `/Users` with ability to page throgh the available accounts
+* Implement `/Users` with ability to page throgh the available accounts.
+An implementation might choose to just expose the Feide-enabled accounts.
 * Implement `/Users?filter=userName eq "gaa041@uib.no"` to make it possible to look up a specific account
 * Implement `/Users/{id}` fetch data for the specified account
+* Make `/Groups` functional, but it's fine for it to just return the empty `ListResponse`.
 * Post MQ message when a user object is created, modified or deleted.

 The following fields should be provided on user objects.

 * `.id`
+* `.meta`
 * `.username`
 * `.active`
 * `.name.formatted`